JavierTovar19/Uart-_FPGA/Chapter-7:4-bit-counter-with-prescaler.md

 wire clk;
 reg [3:0] data = 0;

-//-- Parametro para el prescaler parameter N = 22;
+//-- Parameter for the prescaler parameter N = 22;

-//-- Reloj de salida del prescaler wire clk_pres;
+//-- Output clock of the prescaler wire clk_pres;

-//-- Instanciar el prescaler de N bits prescaler #(.N(N)) pres1 (
+//-- Instantiate the prescaler of N bits prescaler #(.N(N)) pres1 (
     .clk_in(clk),
     .clk_out(clk_pres)
   );

-//-- Incrementar el contador en cada flanco de subida always @(posedge(clk_pres)) begin data <= data + 1;
+//-- Increment the counter on each rising edge. always @(posedge(clk_pres)) begin data <= data + 1;
 end